 From here we will ascend to a height 1100m in direction to Comellar des Prat via Sa Font de Ses Tosses d'en Gallina, at this point we can contemplate the whole of the bays of Pollença and Alcudia, and also amazing peaks such as Massanella.
 Following our route along the GR-221 direction to Lluc.
 We will encounter the famous Cases de Neu and Puig d'en Galileu, and as a good trekker would do, we will make our way to the top.

 We will arrive in Lluc via Son Amer and we will visit the monastery and its surroundings.

 Route from Lluc to Pollença via Binifaldó and Puig Tomir

-From Lluc we will move on to Pollença via the antique Manors of Menut and the houses of Binifaldó, located and the valley of the Puig Tomir.
-From Binifaldó we will carry on towards the coll del Pedregaret, from here we will take the lane to access the bottling factory where we will find the natural spring Pedregaret.
+From Lluc we will move on to Pollença via the antique Manors of Menut and the houses of Binifaldó, located at the valley of the Puig Tomir.
+From Binifaldó we will carry on towards the Coll del Pedregaret, from here we will take the lane to access the bottling factory where we will find the natural spring Pedregaret.